nasa-gibs/mrf/doc/MUG.md

 gdaladdo –r avg TenSlice.mrf:MRF:Z3
 ```
-## LERC data MRF
+## Single LERC data MRF
-The MRF driver also recognizes and reads a lerc compressed data-file, if it is one of the supported fromats.
-This type of data behaves as a read-only single tile MRF with LERC compression, without geo-reference.
+The MRF driver recognizes and reads a LERC compressed file, if LERC support is compiled in the MRF.
+This type of file behaves as a read-only single tile MRF with LERC compression, without geo-reference.
 This feature is mostly intended to be used by the GDAL WMS driver.
-An open option, DATATYPE, can be used to change the data type when reading from LERC V1 compressed data.
+An open option, DATATYPE, can be used to set the data type when reading from LERC V1 compressed data, since that information is not available in the LERC itself.
 The default data type for LERC V1 is byte.
 LERC V2 can only be read as the same data type it was encoded as, the DATATYPE open option is ignored.

 ## Overwriting an MRF